daeh/zotero-markdb-connect/README.md

 2. _BetterBibTex JSON_ Export
    - If the BBT citekeys in your Markdown notes are not pinned in Zotero, you can specify the path to an auto-updating BBT JSON export of your library.
 3. Markdown notes contain the Zotero Item Keys
    - If your Markdown notes contain the Zotero Item Keys, you can specify a RegEx pattern to extract the ZoteroKey from the note content.
-(Zotero automatically generates these under the hood; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).
+(Zotero automatically generates Item Keys; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).

 ### Pinned BBT citekey Method (default)